Determining Feynman integrals with only input from linear algebra

+which becomes closer to the exact result $9.253454354$.
+By calculating each one more value of $\epsilon$, we can further improve the estimation with uncertainty suppressed by one higher order in $\epsilon$.

+In this method, we do not need to manipulate a Laurent expansion of $\epsilon$ during the intermediate stage of calculation, and thus the computational time can be usually reduced by several times.
+This improvement of efficiency is very important for cutting-edge problems.
+Actually, using this method we have successfully calculated the above mentioned $t\bar{t}$ production to next-to-next-to-next-to-leading order for the first time, which will be presented elsewhere \cite{Chen:2022vzo}.

-\sect{Summary and outlook} By combining the recently proposed AMF method and the relation Eq.~\eqref{eq:drop}, we find that all FIs, with any number of loops, can be completely determined by linear relations between FIs.
+\sect{Summary and outlook} By combining the recently proposed AMF method and the relation Eq.~\eqref{eq:drop}, we find that all FIs, with any number of loops and arbitrary dimensionality, can be completely determined once linear relations between FIs are provided.
 This interesting observation conceptually changes FIs computation to an algebra problem.
-This observation is explicitly verified by some examples up to 5 loops.
+This observation has been explicitly verified by some examples up to 5 loops.

-Considered the importance of FIs in quantum field theory, the new property of FIs observed in this Letter may be also useful in different directions, besides the value in conceptual point of view.

-For phenomenological purpose, many FIs need to be calculated.
-The mainstream method to compute FIs is divided into two steps, with the first step doing IBP reduction and the second step calculating MIs.
+For phenomenological purpose, many general FIs need to be calculated.
+The mainstream method on the market to compute FIs can be divided into two steps.
+In the first step one reduces all FIs to MIs and in the second step one calculates these MIs.
 Both of the two steps are found to be very difficult for current cutting-edge problems.
-With our observation, IBP reduction becomes the only obstacle for FIs calculation.
-Our strategy has been implemented in the package \texttt{AMFlow} \cite{AMFlow}, with which any FI can be calculated automatically as far as IBP reduction is successful.
+With our strategy, IBP reduction becomes the only obstacle for FIs calculation.
+Our strategy has been implemented in the package \texttt{AMFlow} \cite{Liu:2022chg}, which can fully automatically calculate general FIs, with any number of loops, to high precision, as far as IBP reduction is successful.
+These features make our method unique comparing with other methods of FIs computation on the market.

-Mathematically, it will be interesting to explore the deeper reason why computation of FIs can be changed to an algebra problem.
-Maybe there is a larger class of integrals which can be completely determined algebraically.

-Finally, our proposed algorithm to determine FIs algebraically may be not the only way.
-A hint is that p-integrals up to 5 loops can be determinable algebraically using the glue-and-cut method \cite{Baikov:2010hf,Georgoudis:2021onj}.
-It will be interesting to study how to determine arbitrary FIs systematically using linear algebra in different ways.
+Because FIs with any dimensionality can now be calculated, we can calculate physical processes directly with a given small value of $\epsilon$, the dimensional regulator.
+In this way, we can significantly improve the efficiency of perturbative calculation.
+Furthermore, our method is applicable for a general theory, like nonrelativistic theory with dimensionality equals $3$.